xshele01/Digital-electronics-2/Labs/07-uart/Assignment.md

    | Select | 3.182&nbsp;V | 651 | 639 |
    | none   | 5&nbsp;V | 1023 | 1023 |

-2. Code listing of ACD interrupt service routine for sending data to the LCD/UART and identification of the pressed button.
-Always use syntax highlighting and meaningful comments:
+2. Code listing of ACD interrupt service routine for sending data to the LCD/UART and identification of the pressed button:

 ```c
 /**********************************************************************